chenjiecj/STAR/README.md

 Experiments are conducted on NVIDIA A100 (40GB).
 Same GPU and package version are recommended.

 ## Prepare Datasets
-Noted that `../` is the upper directory of INP-Former code.
+Noted that `../` is the upper directory of STAR code.
 It is where we keep all the datasets by default.
 You can also alter it according to your need, just remember to modify the `data_path` in the code.

 ### MVTec AD